yiyangphd/yiyangphd.github.io/openings.md

 ## PhD Student

-I have an opening for a PhD student in the Department of Biostatistics at City University of Hong Kong.
-The PhD student will have opportunities to (1) develop statistical methods to identify risk genetic variants for human diseases and (2) implement proposed methods in R or Python.
-The PhD student will receive rigorous training in statistical theory, statistical computing, and academic writing, which will prepare him/her for careers in both academia and industry.
+I am looking for highly motivated PhD students to join my group in the Department of Biostatistics at City University of Hong Kong.
+The PhD students will have opportunities to (1) develop statistical methods to identify risk genetic variants for human diseases and (2) implement proposed methods in R or Python.
+The PhD students will receive rigorous training in statistical theory, statistical computing, and academic writing, which will prepare them for careers in both academia and industry.

 #### Qualifications
 - A bachelor's degree in statistics, mathematics, computer science, data science, bioinformatics, or related fields
-- A master's degree in a related field is desirable but not required
+- A master's degree in a related field
-- Strong programming skills in R or Python
+- Strong programming skills in R or Python are **required**

 #### Application